 The Herbarium is open to the public by appointment.
 Call (317) 940-8302, or e-mail Herbarium Director, Marcia Moore, at mmoore@butler.edu to arrange a visit.
 The staff can assist with identification of plants you bring in and can also help you to locate sites where plants you wish to find may grow.

-Be sure to visit our Herbarium Specimen Digital Image Collection which now contains over 43,000 images and data of our Indiana specimens.
+Be sure to visit our Herbarium Specimen Digital Image Collection which now contains almost 45,000 images and data of our Indiana specimens.
 This now comprises most of our Indiana collection, with new specimens and images added every year.
-We are now beginning the process of imaging our out of state and foreign holdings.
+We are now in the process of imaging our out of state and foreign holdings, with nearly 2,000 uploaded to the digital collection.

 Other Indiana flora projects and community outreach work of the Friesner Herbarium can be found under “Projects”.